 - Patellar tendonitis – irritation and inflammation of the thick, fibrous tissues that attach the muscles to bones in the knee.
 Runners are particularly at risk to this condition.

 Various forms of arthritis

 There are various forms of arthritis that are likely to affect the knee.
 These include –

 Other risk factors for developing knee pain should also be considered.
 These include excess body weight, lack of muscle flexibility and strength, high impact sports that put greater stress on the knees, and previous injuries which increase the risk of similar injuries.

-Leaving knee pain untreated without proper diagnosis and management may leave you with long-term complications such as osteoarthritis, severe pain, joint damage and disability.
+Leaving knee pain unaddressed without proper diagnosis and management may leave you with long-term complications such as osteoarthritis, severe pain, joint damage and disability.

-As clinicians trained for the treatment of lower limb pathologies, podiatrists are the specialists for treating various knee and foot conditions.
-Using various diagnostic tools to assess your condition and a range of modalities for treatments, podiatrists seek to help you recover without the need for invasive surgery.
+Podiatrists are foot specialists who diagnose and manage foot and lower limb conditions.
+They use a variety of diagnostic tools to assess your condition and a range of modalities to help you recover without the need for invasive surgery.